Skip to main content

 The Bottom Line

 This study is fascinating because it deepens our understanding of how quickly Indigenous peoples incorporated horses into their cultures.
-It shows innovation, adaptation, and agency.
-But it offers zero evidence for horses existing in the Americas during Book of Mormon times.
+It shows innovation and adaptation, but it offers zero evidence for horses existing in the Americas during Book of Mormon times.

 But no, there is not new evidence that supports horses in Book of Mormon times.
 The science remains consistent: the horses described in the Book of Mormon did not exist in the Americas during that period.